-Getting to the root of the cause can prevent future problems, says Susan Schniepp, executive vice-president of post-approval pharma and distinguished fellow, Regulatory Compliance Associates.
+Getting to the root of the cause can prevent future problems, says Susan Schniepp, distinguished fellow, Regulatory Compliance Associates.

 Q: I am a quality professional in charge of investigations.
 Sometimes our company has trouble coming up with the root cause for some of our investigations.
 Can you provide some advice on how to effectively determine root causes for our investigations?

 A: You aren’t alone in your concerns regarding the inability to identify the root cause when performing an investigation.
 The regulations for the United States and the European Union require investigations to be performed when deviations occur in the manufacturing process.
 The ultimate goal of these investigations is to determine why something went wrong, what caused it to go wrong, and how to address the issue and prevent its recurrence.
 Root-cause analysis is simply a systematic problem-solving approach used for determining the cause of a deviation that occurred during processing and identifying solutions to prevent recurrence.

 The following are a few general considerations to keep in mind while conducting investigations:

 - One size investigation doesn’t fit all situations.
 Simple errors require simple documentation while more serious deviations require broader investigations.

 - The best tool to have is inquisitiveness.
 Ask yourself how far this deviation could extend.

 - Widen your perspective.
 Look for ways to relate, not separate, similar issues.

 - Human error is rarely a sufficient root cause.

 - Always verify information or your instincts and never assume you are correct without proper data to support your instincts.